 Salt-baked fish.
-The first thing that comes to mind is, "will it be salty?"
+The first thing that comes to mind is, “Will it be salty?”
 The answer is, NO. You have a perfectly seasoned, flavored, juicy fish that is just waiting to be devoured.
-I love pickling and wanted an "island" vibe with this dish and decided to do escovitch veggies.
+I love pickling and wanted an “island” vibe with this dish so decided to do escovitch veggies.
 The veggies were perfectly crisp, offering the right amount of acidity for the fish.

 - 5 allspice berries

 - 1 cup apple cider vinegar

 - 1 small red bell pepper, thinly sliced

 - 1 small orange bell pepper, thinly sliced

 - 1 small yellow bell pepper, thinly sliced

 - 1-2 lb whole fish I used a red snapper that was 1.5lbs